 If it starts raining you could spend hours in the luxury department store Galeries Lafayette admiring the designer bags and chic clothes and trying some of the delicious macaroons.
 Paris is the fashion capital, and you’ll notice this when you sit in one of the romantic cafés and watch the stylish Parisians as they hurry on by outside.

-Arrondisiments 1-11 is the most central place to stay and if you can find a hotel room here, you’ll be right in the middle of all the action.
+Arrondissements 1-11 is the most central place to stay and if you can find a hotel room here, you’ll be right in the middle of all the action.
 Enjoy Paris during the golden months of autumn and give yourself a few days to do it.
-As well as travelling by plane you could also take the EuroStar.
-This will take you to Gare du Nord which is central to the city, whereas it’s a 45 minute journey by train to the city centre from the airport.
+This will take you to Gare du Nord which is central to the city, whereas it’s a 45-minute journey by train to the city centre from the airport.

 The Hungarian capital is a real gem, and it’s here where you can spend some beautiful and relaxed days during autumn.
 The city centre has some incredible buildings such as the Matthias Church and the Fisherman’s Bastion on offer.
 The impressive fortress up on the hill is worth a visit, as well as the enormous market hall in the Fövám Tér district.
 You’ll find plenty of small bistros here where you can try the local Hungarian delicacies.

 Once you’ve had enough of sightseeing you can indulge yourself for the day in one of the city’s unique thermal baths.
 Some particularly well-known ones are the Gellért Thermal Bath and Széchenyi Baths, and in these gorgeous art nouveau buildings you can kick back, relax and just forget about the British weather!

 Hotels in Budapest are relatively cheap.
 The Hotel Baltazár Budapest is one that I really recommend.
 The interior of the entire hotel and the restaurant is very chic and stylish.
-Enjoy the last rays of sun from the unique skyline of Budapest and treat yourself to a few days full of fun and relaxation!
+Enjoy the last rays of the sun from the unique skyline of Budapest and treat yourself to a few days full of fun and relaxation!